-For research on the British colonial visual narratives of landscape and people in the High Ranges of Kerala.
-The project will study how European photographers, ethnographers and travellers documented the daily lives of people in the region and, in turn critique the colonial gaze.
-It will examine the ways in which the binaries of the civilised and the uncivilised were created on the basis of physical representations of native people staged against exotic backdrops.
-The outcome of this project will be a photo essay and an exhibition.
+For research into the colonial visual narratives of the landscape and people in the High Ranges of Kerala in British India.
+While the project will study how European photographers, ethnographers, and travellers documented the everyday lives of people in the region, it will also critique the colonial gaze.
+It will examine the ways in which the stereotypical colonial constructions of the ‘civilised/uncivilised’ binary were foregrounded on physical representations of the natives, who were photographed as staged subjects against exotic backdrops.
+The outcome will be a photoessay and an exhibition.
 The Grantee’s deliverables to IFA with the final reports will be the essay and photographic documentation from various collections across Kerala.
 Grant funds will pay for travel and accommodation, professional fee, books and stationery, typing, printing and designing, exhibition, and an accountant’s fee.

 For a researcher to create an interactive, three dimensional Virtual Reality installation based on the popular Kerala legend of Perumtachan’s temple pond.
 The installation will allow spectators to experience and interact with a simulated environment through a head mounted display unit.
 The project aims to explore the artistic possibilities of Virtual Reality and questions religious indoctrination of legends by making them available for public access.
 The outcomes of the project will be the interactive site specific installation and a research paper.
 The Grantee's deliverables to IFA with the Final Report will be photo and video documentations, sketches, 3D models and prototypes, source codes, design iterations of the installation and the manuscript of the paper.
 Grant funds will pay for materials, equipment hire, professional fees, travel, publicity and an accountant’s fee.